zistk/ELKstack_Repo_Hw/README.md

-One of the advantages to automating the configuration is if we need to update or change something we don't have to do a bunch of manual changes allowing us to just modify the Configuration filewhenever you wish to update the network.
+One of the advantages to automating the configuration is if we need to update or change something we don't have to do a bunch of manual changes allowing us to just modify the Configuration file whenever you wish to update the network.

 ![hosts file](./Images/Elkstack_HwProject/ansible_hosts.png)